microsoft/api-guidelines/Guidelines.md

 #### 9.8.2.
 Server-driven paging

 The server MAY provide server-driven paging by populating the continuation token with a `$skiptoken` query parameter.
-The `$skiptoken` value is opague for clients and its structure should not be assumed.
+The `$skiptoken` value is opaque for clients and its structure should not be assumed.
 `$skiptoken` values SHOULD expire after some period of time decided by the server.

 Example: